-- A participant who is unable to work due to a qualified disability may receive a weekly benefit of up to 100% of his or her regular wages after satisfying the waiting period.
-These benefits are available for weeks two through ten of disability. - If eligibility continued, after 10 weeks of disability, a participant may receive up to a maximum of 80% of his or her regular wages.
-These benefits are available through the 19th week of disability. - If the participant remains eligible after the 19th week of disability, he or she may be eligible to receive up to 66 2/3% of his or her regular wages.
+- A participant who is unable to work due to a qualified disability may receive a weekly benefit of up to 100% of his regular wages after satisfying the waiting period.
+These benefits are available for weeks two (2) through ten (10) of disability. - If eligibility continued, after 10 weeks of disability, a participant may receive up to a maximum of 80% of his regular wages.
+These benefits are available through the 19th week of disability. - If the participant remains eligible after the 19th week of disability, he may receive up to 66 2/3% of his regular wages.
 These benefits are available through the 26th week of disability not to exceed 180 days.